COVID-19: African variant reveals sequencing lag | DW | 19.05.2021

 It is "quite rare outside of Africa and it's not attracting a lot of attention at the moment," says the study's corresponding author, Gytis Dudas, a researcher at the Gothenburg Global Biodiversity Centre in Sweden.

-In an email to DW on May 19, 2021, the European Centre for Disease Prevention and Control (ECDC) said the "the highest number of detections [were currently] in Lithuania (77 cases), France (40), and Germany (29)."
+The European Centre for Disease Prevention and Control (ECDC) told DW in a statement Wednesday that "the highest number of detections [were currently] in Lithuania (77 cases), France (40), and Germany (29)."

 The ECDC says B.1.620 has also been detected in the Czech Republic, Ireland, Norway, and Portugal.
 It's also been detected in North America.